ni-nitesh4now/Pdf4Now/README.md

-Certainly!
-Here's an example of a README file that combines the functionalities of image to PDF conversion, PDF merging, and image compression in one application:

 # Pdf4Now Image and PDF Toolkit

 Pdf4Now Image and PDF Toolkit is a web application that provides a suite of tools for manipulating images and PDF files.
 With this toolkit, users can convert images to PDF, merge multiple PDF files into a single document, and compress images to optimize file size.